-- The Risk Manager for Pension Funds is responsible for development and implementation of risk policy and risk governance, execution of risk assessment and correspondence with regulators such as the Central Bank and the FME.
-The Risk Manager monitors regulatory compliance, reviews calculations and results and performs tolerance interval monitoring.
-The Risk Manager has direct access to the boards of the pension fund and reports to their managing directors. - The Internal Modeling Department is responsible for providing the Issuer with Internal Rating Based ("IRB") and Economic Capital ("EC") models and related processes to estimate credit risk and link the risk to equity, as well as for providing support during the implementation of those models and processes within the Issuer.
-The department is also responsible for the development of models for pre-approved limits. - The Risk Solutions Department is responsible for developing and operating solutions used by the Risk Management Division, as well as maintaining the development and reporting environments of the Risk Division.
-The department is also responsible for maintaining, monitoring and executing the business logic/programming code developed within the Risk Division (e.g. the operation of the programming code that creates data source for the common reporting framework ("COREP") for large exposures), by the Risk Division and reporting to supervisory parties.
-In addition, the department is responsible for the implementation of the Basel Committee on Banking Supervision for the effective risk data aggregation and risk reporting standard or Basel Committee on Banking Supervision standard number 239 ("BCBS 239").
+- The Risk Manager for Pension Funds is responsible for development and implementation of risk policy and risk governance, execution of risk assessment and correspondence with regulators such as the Central Bank and its financial supervisory function.
+The Risk Manager also makes sure that monitoring of regulatory compliance is carried out, reviews calculations and results and performs tolerance interval monitoring.
+The Risk Manager has direct access to the boards of the pension funds and also reports to their managing directors. - The Internal Modelling Department is responsible for providing the Issuer with Internal Rating Based ("IRB") and Economic Capital ("EC") models and related processes to estimate credit risk and link the risk to equity, as well as for providing support during the implementation of those models and processes.
+The department is also responsible for the development of models for pre-approved limits. - The Risk Solutions Department develops and operates external solutions used by the Risk Management Division, as well as maintaining the development and reporting environments of the Risk Management Division.
+The department is also responsible for monitoring and maintaining periodic executions of code by the Division and reporting to supervisory parties.
+The department has also been responsible for the implementation of the Basel Committee on Banking Supervision for the effective risk data aggregation and risk reporting standard, or Banking Supervision standard number 239 ("BCBS 239").